Emergency Action Plan (EAP) Basics

 - fire extinguishers are required or provided in your workplace, and

-- anyone will be evacuating during a fire or other emergency.
+- employees will be evacuating during a fire or other emergency.

 The only exemption to this is if you have an in-house fire brigade in which every employee is trained and equipped